AiTerm-Hub/QA/README.md

-# AiTerm QA
+# AiTerm Quality Assurance (QA)

-This repository is designed to store test documentation and checklists for the AiTerm Chrome extension.
+This repository contains test documentation, checklists and test plans for the AiTerm project.